-- Fill in a "Vehicle Information Form" for each vehicle that you are proposing to replace or retrofit. - Submit additional documentation as required under the specific program guidelines.
+- Applicants are required to disclose the full legal name of their business entity at the time of application.
+This information will be checked against the California Secretary of State records (or the applicable state for interstate businesses) for corporations and other legal entities and the local County records offices to confirm fictitious business names, holding companies, and other legal entities. - Fill in a "Vehicle Information Form" for each vehicle that you are proposing to replace or retrofit. - Submit additional documentation as required under the specific program guidelines.
 Each specific program may require different paperwork.
 Contact project staff if there are any questions with regard to additional documentation. - The application will be reviewed to determine that all the required information has been provided and that all program requirements have been met.
 If the application is not complete or does not meet the program requirements, it will be returned with a request for additional information or an explanation as to why the application was not approved.
-The SECAT Program reserves the right to request additional information and can deny the application if such requested information is not provided. - Application Procedure Overview: - Applicant submits a complete SECAT Application including all supplementary documentation to SMAQMD for evaluation - 2.
+The SECAT Program reserves the right to request additional information and can deny the application if such requested information is not provided. - Application Flexibility Option Description - The SECAT Program will implement a Flexibility Option for accepting and processing applications.
+This option may include first-come, first served protocols, open solicitation and ranking, or other options to provide maximum flexibility in implementing SECAT. - The exact application procedures will be developed by staff and approved by the Executive Director of SMAQMD and the CEO of SACOG prior to receiving applications.
+Procedures will be based on staff resources, application demand, and funding availability with the directive to maximize SIP claimable NOx emissions. - Staff will communicate with applicants and dealerships in advance of the application period to ensure that all stakeholders know how the specific application procedures will be implemented. - Application Procedure Overview (in general): - 1.
+Applicant submits a complete SECAT Application including all supplementary documentation to SMAQMD for evaluation - 2.
 Applications will be assigned to a Project Manager for review - 3.
-If funding is available, SMAQMD will use its best efforts to contact applicants within 3-5 business days to confirm approval or discuss problems with the application - 4.
+If funding is available, SMAQMD will use its best efforts to contact applicants in a timely fashion to confirm approval or discuss problems with the application - 4.
 Applicants will then be contacted by an Inspector to perform a visual and operational inspection of the old vehicle to verify eligibility - Following approval, funding agreements will be circulated to the applicant, SMAQMD, and SACOG for signatures (an executed copy of the executed agreement will be returned to the applicant) - 6.
 After the applicant receives a fully executed funding agreement, the applicant may purchase the low emission technology and subsequently invoice the SECAT Program for reimbursement - 7.
 Applicant will be contacted by an Inspector to perform a visual and operational inspection of either the new vehicle or low emission technology to verify eligibility - 8.
 Fleet Modernization Only: The old vehicle will also be inspected again by an Inspector prior to its delivery to an approved salvage yard to verify that it still meets program requirements - 9.
 Upon receipt of all signed invoices, inspections, and tax information, the Project Manager will submit payment for the amount authorized in the funding agreement - 10.
 Applicant will then be responsible for meeting all requirements in the funding agreement for the term of the agreement including operation, audit, and recordkeeping requirements